MicrosoftDocs/quantum-docs-pr/articles/concepts/oracles.md

 ---
 # Quantum Oracles

-An oracle $O$ is a "black box" operation that is used as input to another algorithm.
+An oracle $O$ is a "opaque box" operation that is used as input to another algorithm.
 Often, such operations are defined using a classical function $f : \\{0, 1\\}^n \to \\{0, 1\\}^m$ which takes an $n$-bit binary input and produces an $m$-bit binary output.
 To do so, consider a particular binary input $x = (x_{0}, x_{1}, \dots, x_{n-1})$.
 We can label qubit states as $\ket{\vec{x}} = \ket{x_{0}} \otimes \ket{x_{1}} \otimes \cdots \otimes \ket{x_{n-1}}$.